Tamburasca/HarpsichordTuning/README.md

 ![image info](./pictures/screenshot.png)

 The upper plot represents the audio signal in the time domain, whereas the lower represents the frequency domain.
-The red vertical bars show the partials as derived from the base frequency and inharmonicity coefficient after maximizing cross correlation for
+The red vertical bars show the partials for
-<em>n<sub>max</sub> = 10</em>.
-The text in the upper right corner shows the
+<em>n<sub>max</sub> = 10</em> as
-deviation for a specific tuning.
+derived from the base frequency and inharmonicity coefficient after maximizing cross correlation.
+The text in the upper right corner shows the deviation for a specific tuning.

 See also: